lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 {"sql":"CREATE STREAM openvino_demo () WITH (DATASOURCE=\"openvino_demo\")"}
 ```

-### Define the rule
+### Define the Rule

 Define the rule by eKuiper rest API.
-We will create a rule named ruleOp.
-We just read the base64 encoded images from openvino_demo stream and run the custom function *inference* against it.
+This rule will read base64 encoded images from the `openvino_demo` stream and apply the custom function `inference` to it.
-It will send out the base64 encoded origin and processed image to topic *ekuiper/defect* when the segment defects numbers not be zero.
+If the number of segmented defects is non-zero, it will dispatch the base64 encoded original and processed images to the `ekuiper/defect` topic.

-sends it to the MQTT topic `ekuiper/labels`.

 ```shell
 POST http://{{host}}/rules